If you have a Frozen Shoulder and would like to see a specialist, call now or book online.

 • Try and push through the pain – especially in stage 1 (painful stage)

-• Continue doing tasks that cause you pain such as walking the dog or playing sport
+• Continue doing tasks or activities that cause or increase your pain

 • Suffer in silence.
 We are here to help!